 I can still remember the news segments that used to run on television during the late '70s.
 From the Atkins' Diet's humble beginnings, it was presented by the media to the public as an unhealthy diet, a way to eat all of the bacon and eggs you wanted.

 |The Atkins Diet has always been presented to the public|

 Men who weighed over 350 pounds were shown on camera with huge frying pans filled with slices of raw bacon and 3 or 4 hamburger patties in another skillet smothered in melted cheese.
 And that was just breakfast.
 Shopping carts were depicted as being filled to the brim with bags of pork rinds and cartons of heavy cream.
 Vegetables were never mentioned.

-The same thing continues today.
+The same mindless game continues today.